geek111/GH_pull-merge-revert/README.md

 python app.py
 ```

-You will be prompted for a GitHub token and the repository in `owner/repo` format.
+After providing your GitHub token click **Load Repos** to fetch repositories
+available to the token.
+Choose one from the drop-down and use **Load PRs** to
-Use the **Load PRs** button to fetch open pull requests.
-You can load previously
+fetch open pull requests.
+You can load previously merged pull requests with
-merged pull requests with **Load Merged PRs**.
+**Load Merged PRs**.
 Select the ones you want
 to merge or revert, then click **Merge Selected** or **Revert Selected**.

 The script attempts to merge using the GitHub API and falls back to a local